 Picamera significant delay and low FPS, but low CPU and memory usage

-Walorda last edited by Guest
+Walorda last edited by A Former User

 I am trying to integrate a camera view inside pyqt GUI, only this is running very slow with a 2-4sec delay and very low fps.
 So far i have used Qtimer but the speed was terrible, so i tried Qthreading as recommended by some one else but this did not improve at all.
 Does any one know what i am doing wrong in my code ?